 - Low muscle mass: Lack of strength, difficulty exercising, a thin or frail body.

-- Liver disease: Inflamed liver, which may cause pain in the upper right-side of the abdomen, fatigue or nausea.
+- Liver disease: Inflamed liver, which may cause pain in the upper right side of the abdomen, fatigue, or nausea.

 - Diet-related: Feeling faint or dizzy, losing weight.

-In the majority of cases, symptoms are unlikely to point clearly to low creatinine levels and could indicate other health problems.
+Typically, symptoms are unlikely to point clearly to low creatinine levels and could indicate other health problems.

-Creatinine levels often rise during intense exercise, as more creatine is burned for energy, or because someone may eat a high-protein diet.
+Creatinine levels often rise during intense exercise, as more creatine is burned for energy, or because someone may eat a high protein diet.